-If you are thinking about teaching English abroad we highly recommend South Korea as a destination.
-You can expect some of the best wages in the world and also lots of jobs available all year round to international staff in places like Seoul.
-Teaching in South Korea is a fantastic cultural experience which will be a life changing experience.
+If you are thinking about teaching English abroad we highly recommend South Korea.
+You can expect some of the best wages in the world and also lots of jobs available all year round in places like Seoul.
+Working as an English language teacher in Korea will be an incredible cultural experience.

 Teaching, Language & TEFL Jobs in Korea

 So you want to take a job teaching in Korea.
 You are ready to pack up all of your worldly possessions, say bon voyage to your friends and family and fly halfway around the world.
 Now what?
 Keen on the idea of Korea but wondering what it is really like to live and work here?
 What are your responsibilities?
 What are you expected to teach?
 Who is in charge?
 Are you going to be all alone in a room full of Korean kids?
 Browse our guide to find answers to these questions and more.
 We give you a heads up on what you should be teaching, how to deal with your Korean co-workers, and how to put together a lesson plan.
 If you have any questions please don’t hesitate to contact us.

 Top Reasons to Teach in Korea